chhorz/oas-generator/docs/documentation/extensibility.md

 # Extensibility

 The **OAS Generator** provides an _Service Provider Interface (SPI)_ to register other dependencies as post processors.
-All of them have to implement two specific interfaces an can perform different actions on the internal domain model afterwards.
+All of them have to implement two specific interfaces that perform different actions on the internal domain model afterwards.

-Currenty the following post processors are included in this project.
+Currently the following post processors are included in this project.
 They can be found in the `oas-generator-spi` module.

 ## AsciidoctorPostProcessor